markr155/rock-paper-scissors/README.md

-Beginning rock paper scissors game
+Beginning rock paper scissors game complete

-first function randomly picks computer's choice('rock', 'paper', 'scissors')

-second function plays the rps game - two parameters being player 1/2

-loop for a set of games

-keep track of wins
+UI begin:
+1. remove the logic that plays 5 rounds - 6/11
+2. create 3 buttons for each player choice - add event listener that calls playRound() for each choice
+3. add a div for displaying results - change console logs into dom methods
+4. keep running score and announce winner after 5 points
+4.